Psykotikism/Mutant_Tanks/INFORMATION.md

 		// - "Acid Hit Mode"
 		// "Acid Rock Break" - When the Mutant Tank's rock breaks, it creates an acid puddle.
 		// - "Acid Rock Chance"
-		// Requires "mt_acid.smx" to be installed.
+		// Requires "mt_abilities.smx" to be compiled with "mt_acid.sp" to work.
+		// Note: Only available in Left 4 Dead 2.
 		"Acid Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.